awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

 ## Enabling Enhanced Networking with the Intel 82599 VF Interface on Ubuntu<a name="enhanced-networking-ubuntu"></a>

 Before you begin, [check if enhanced networking is already enabled](#test-enhanced-networking) on your instance\.

-The latest Quick Start Ubuntu HVM AMIs \(14\.04 and later\) include the necessary drivers for enhanced networking\.
-You do not have to compile a different version of the `ixgbevf` module unless you want the additional functionality that's provided in a newer version\.
+The Quick Start Ubuntu HVM AMIs include the necessary drivers for enhanced networking\.
+If you have version 2\.16\.4 or later of `ixgbevf`, you do not need to compile a different version of the `ixgbevf` module unless you want additional functionality provided in a newer version\.
+Versions of `ixgbevf` earlier than 2\.16\.4, including version 2\.14\.2, do not build properly on certain versions of Ubuntu\.

 If you've launched an instance from a different Ubuntu AMI, contact the AMI provider to confirm if you need a newer version of the enhanced networking drivers\.

 The following procedure provides the general steps for compiling the `ixgbevf` module on an Ubuntu instance\.<a name="ubuntu-enhanced-networking-procedure"></a>